whatisnuclear/website/slides/hist/_early-reactors.md

 - On April 15, 1950, was repurposed as a submarine prototype because:
   - Technical challenges
   - Darkening relationships with the USSR
-- Ended up as the S1G, the prototype for the USS Seawolf
+- Ended up as the S1G, the prototype for the USS Seawolf SSN-575
-- Large dome in NY remains
+- Large dome at Kesselring site, West Milton, NY remains (KAPL)
 - [Made USA's first commercially distributed electricity](https://www.britishpathe.com/asset/59841/)

 </div>